 Bees are the number one pollinator, and bee houses are a great way to invite them to stay.

-You might tempt some mason bees to move in with the Maya Insect Hotel, available from Home Depot.
+You might tempt some mason bees to move in with the Triangle Insect Hotel, available from Terrain.

 And finally, protect insects and birds by using only organic pesticide alternatives on your property.